MonashDeepNeuron/ClusterDevelopment/README.md

 **Goals:**

+- Build familiarity with the cluster and the technologies involved

 - Complete goals set last semester – automated Ansible-based node config, setup remote SSH and build hardware enclosure.

-- Integrating Apache Spark with SLURM?

-- Comparing different job scheduling algorithms?
+**Potential Scopes (we will pick one to do this semester):**

+- Extend SLURM with systems for data analytics / processing (Apache Spark)

-- Build custom job scheduler?
+- Build a custom job scheduler

-- Install / setup load balanced web server?
+- Build / setup load balanced web/game server

 **Skills Involved:**